 White Lisbon onions

-Sow up to ten seeds per module in the last weekend of August.
+Sow up to ten seeds per module in mid August to get into the ground by early September for overwintering.
 White Lisbon are less susceptible to white rot when overwintering.

 Multisow 5 seeds per module and transplant for autumn and winter harvests.